JackMordaunt/inliner/readme.md

 `inliner` is expected to be used with a build script that produces optimized output, such as `yarn build`.
-Optimizing `css` and `js` and fetching remote resources is outside the scope of this library - at least for now.
+Optimizing `css` and `js` and fetching remote resources is outside the scope of this tool - at least for now.

 ## Features